hermanzhaozzzz/snakepipes_WGS_BWA-mapping/README.md

 2. if necessary , run trim protocol to make a better raw sequencing file
 ```
 # the trim protocol will form a fix.fastq folder
-# if you do not trim, just make a soft link is okay
+# if you do not trim, just make a soft link like this

 ln -s fastq fix.fastq
 ```